“Black, dense, and rich, this is a great ale for the cellar.”

 American Strong Ale, 12.5% ABV

 (Editors note: we’ve stockpiled enough Bell’s Batch 9,000 to review it every six months to a year to see how it is developing, aging and changing.
 Feel free to read through from the six month old tasting to the most recent review.
-However, if you’d like to jump around, be our guest, and read more about Bell’s Batch 9,000 after six months, one year, two years, two-and-a-half years, three years and three-and-a-half years in the cellar.)
+However, if you’d like to jump around, be our guest, and read more about Bell’s Batch 9,000 after six months, one year, two years, two-and-a-half years, three years, three-and-a-half years, four years, five years and six years in the cellar.)

 Ryan: The first tasting of this beer back in early February of 2010 revealed a hot, boozy, syrupy mess.
 It was a fantastic hot, boozy, syrupy mess – but still a mess.
 The 12.5% ABV was very apparent as was the molasses and brewers licorice used to brew this beast.
 I almost expected this beer to crawl out of the glass like a sludgy cup of strongly brewed coffee.

 It did not.

 This beer was built for the cellar, no doubt about that.
 That’s why we’ll be pulling one from the cool depths of my chest freezer every six months (roughly) to let you know how it’s developing.

 At six months in the booze has backed off some and the flavors are starting to blend, but this beer is still in its infancy.

 Fresh plums, black licorice, molasses and booze fill the nose after a clean pour into a 4 oz tasting glass.
 Take a sip and you get snippets of brown sugar, licorice, molasses and what can best be described as purple grapes or concord grape juice.
 Surprisingly the booze is far less pronounced in the taste as it is in the smell.
 In fact, the 12.5% isn’t even noticeable.